gkcarlangas/gkcarlangas/README.md

 # Hi there, I'm Jose Carlos 👋

 Welcome to my GitHub profile!
 I'm passionate about coding and love tackling challenges through competitive programming.
-Currently, I'm diving into the world of C++ and working on improving my skills.
+Currently, I'm diving into the world of Java and working on improving my skills.

 ## 🔭 What I’m currently working on
 - **Competitive Programming:** Solving algorithmic challenges and participating in contests.
-- **Learning C++:** Building projects and mastering the language.
+- **Learning Java:** Building projects and mastering the language.